ruka-hand-v2/RUKA-v2/README.md

 ```

-### Connecting RUKA
+### Connecting RUKA-v2
-Connect the RUKA hand to your workstation using a USB cable.
+Connect the RUKA-v2 hand to your workstation using a USB cable.
 Then, identify which port the USB is connected to.
 You can do this by plugging and unplugging the hand while observing the changes in the output of `ls /dev/ttyUSB*`.
 The port that appears when you plug in the hand corresponds to that hand (left or right).
 Update the `USB_PORTS` dictionary in `ruka_hand/utils/constants.py` accordingly, e.g., `USB_PORTS = {"left": "/dev/ttyUSB0", "right": "/dev/ttyUSB1"}`.

 You can try moving the motors to the reset position by running: